 The Experience: My first impression of the Double Down, curiously enough, was that it seemed strangely small.
 How wrong could I be?
 Though two chicken patties buttressing an unsightly aggregation of multiple cheeses, fried pig meat, and sauce looked surprisingly modest, even slight, I felt as if I had eaten an entire bucket of fried chicken after only a few bites.

 My first bite was deceptive.
 “Hey, this isn’t so bad,” I thought as I sunk my teeth into the good Colonel’s succulent white-meat chicken, fortified with his trademark blend of special herbs and spices.
 I fucking love KFC.
 I dig their chicken breasts, wedges, and mashed potatoes with gravy.
-Some of my favorite memories of my time in Madison revolve around an annual institution known
+Some of my favorite memories of my time in Madison revolve around an annual institution known as Chicken Bowl, a chicken-eating contest/Super Bowl party organized by A.V.
+Club founder and all-around great guy Stephen Thompson.
+We’d consume mass quantities of KFC chicken and mashed potatoes, drink beer, and watch the Super Bowl.
+It was all kinds of awesome.

 The Double Down was like a one-man Chicken Bowl, minus the camaraderie, competition, good vibes, and football.
 Pretty much all that was left was overeating and the nauseous feeling that accompanies pushing yourself to consume more fried chicken than any one human being rightfully should.